hmodding/docs/tutorials/how-to-install-raftmodloader/on-linux.md

 ## 4. Use RaftModLoader as you're on Windows
 Run RMLLauncher via Wine: `wine64 ~/Downloads/RMLLauncher.exe`.
 It'll ask you for your Raft folder.
 From what I've checked, updating is fine, injections work and Raft starts.
 If you have issues, contact @null#0170 on Discord.

+# Known Issues

+## Raft won't respond after Alt+Tab
+There's nothing I can do to that - it's a issue that happens on many other Unity games, especially when they're running on Wine.
+From what I've seen, changing focus to a window on another monitor doesn't trigger this.

+## Injection failed
+Wait a second, Raft will open and mods will still work.

+## The program `csc.exe` has stopped unexpectedly
+I think this can be fixed by using Mono's `csc` but that would probably involve changes in RML's code.